TLX3/BackPack/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Models, and JSON API (1.5 days)
+### Phase 1: User Authentication, Models, and JSON API (1 day)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Events.
+Before building out the front end, I will begin by setting up a full JSON API for the models.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Destination CRUD (2.5 days)
+### Phase 2: Flux Architecture and Destination, User, Groups, and Tags CRUD (3 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, an Destination store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Destination `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Destinations can be created, edited, and destroyed in the browser.
-Destinations should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, an corresponding stores will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the resources.
+By the end of phase 2, Groups and Users can be tagged with multiple tags.
+Users can bring up Destinations in a `SearchIndex` view.

 [Details][phase-two]

-### Phase 3: Groups and Tags (3 days)
+### Phase 3: User Profiles, Destination Profiles, and User Messaging  (3 days)

-Phase 3 adds CRUD for an user's groups and tags.
-Groups and Users can be tagged with multiple tags.
-Users can bring up Destinations in a separate `SearchIndex` view by searching for their tags.
+Phase 3 will allow users to build and edit their profile.
+Also, users can build and edit their destination profile.
+Once this phase is complete, users can view a destination's description, location, groups, and picture.
+Users will also be able to create and join a destination

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Events (1 day)
+### Phase 4: Allow Complex Styling (2 day)

 Using quill.js, allow for complex styling of Destinations.